A guide to the best trekking trails in Jordan including Petra Trail and hikes in Wadi Rum Hiking in Jordan is just awesome! It is …

 Car: – Generally speaking, the car is king in Middle Eastern countries and is the most popular way of getting around. – Discover car rentals here

 Public Transport: Dealing with the language and signs being in Arabic or Farsi other than in Israel, you are better off giving buses a miss.
 Taxis are everywhere you look, and depending on the country can be inexpensive.

 Rich, healthy, aromatic, and wholesome Middle Eastern food relies entirely on fresh ingredients treated with the respect they deserve.

-You won't find Pork or Beef in Middle Eastern food but plenty of chicken, lamb, and fish.
+You won’t find Pork in Middle Eastern food but plenty of chicken, lamb, and fish.
 If you stay away from fancy restaurants, eating out can be relatively inexpensive, with the average lunch price between $10 and $15.